-The days of walking in to a gallery to peruse and buy fine art or spending time at the auction house are not over but a growing trend for ‘sight unseen’ buying means traditional auction houses and galleries are having to rethink their sales strategies.
+The days of walking into a gallery to peruse and buy fine art or spending time at the auction house are not over but a growing trend for ‘sight unseen’ buying means traditional auction houses and galleries are having to rethink their sales strategies.
 Large auction houses like Christie's and Sotheby’s now focus heavily on online auctions.